rschristopher/ischristtrue.com/README.md

 Do the divisions within Orthodoxy (starting at the great schism) point to Christ?
 The answer, if we're being at all serious, is nuanced, and it's something like: Christ is the spirit of Truth, and He does not hide in darkness nor deceit.

-if the Catholics are right, then they have to claim that the east "fell" and is in heresy -- but what did they do? what about them is heretical?
+if the Catholics are right, then they have to claim that the east "fell" and is in heresy -- but what did the east do? what about them is heretical?
 Is it that they became "stuck" in the past?
 Can that even be a heresy?

 Why was there not a protestant reformation in the east?
-Protestantism and its continual disintegration into different sects certainly seems to be the fruits of the scholastic innovations in Rome, fruits were not seen in the east.
+Protestantism and its continuous disintegration into different sects certainly seems to be the fruits of the scholastic innovations in Rome, fruits that were not seen in the east.

 Lastly, if the goal is to commune with Christ, to come closer to Christ thru His church, then why innovate?
 Would not the apostolic tradition be paramount above all else?
 Why change?
 And if there is change, is that not a tacit admission that everyone who came before, every saint, was wrong or naive?
 And wouldn't this necessarily include Peter?
 Would Peter agree with Rome's claim of the infallibility of his teaching as head of the church?
 Did not Paul rebuke him on his teachings?
 And if infallible, why would that come later?
-Is the successor to Peter (not in Antioch, only his successor in Rome) only infallible in modern times?
+Is the successor to Peter (not the one in Antioch, only his successor in Rome) only infallible in modern times?

 Most important, what heresy is being done by Eastern Orthodox?
 How are they wrong today yet right in the first thousand years of church history?

-It looks an awful lot like Rome is in schism and Eastern Orthodoxy is waiting patiently, "stuck" in the past as it were, waiting and waiting for the prodigal son of Rome to return home.
+It looks an awful lot like Rome is in heresy, in schism from Christ, and Eastern Orthodoxy is waiting patiently, "stuck" in the past as it were, waiting and waiting and waiting for the prodigal son of Rome to return home.